 Gen 37:25-27 They see a group of Ishmaelite traders travelling from Gilead to Egypt (see 4 on Map 42).
 Their camels are loaded with spices and resins (‘Balm of Gilead’).
-Reuben - the eldest - persuades the brothers not to kill Joseph but to sell him to the Ishmaelites as a slave.
+Reuben - the eldest - had persuaded the brothers not to kill Joseph; so they sell him to the Ishmaelites as a slave.

 Gen 37:28 Joseph is ultimately sold on to some Midianite merchants and taken to Egypt (along The Way of the Sea) (see 5 on Map 42).